Appearance

 Installation

-file to your project directory.
+Copy this docker-compose.yml file to your project directory.

 yml